stripe-archive/stripe-payments-demo/server/node/README.md

 - Modern browser that supports ES6 (Chrome to see the Payment Request, and Safari to see Apple Pay).
 - Stripe account to accept payments ([sign up](https://dashboard.stripe.com/register) for free).

-In your Stripe Dashboard, you can [enable the payment methods](https://dashboard.stripe.com/payments/settings) you’d like to test with one click.
+In your Stripe Dashboard, you can [enable the payment methods](https://dashboard.stripe.com/payments/settings) you’d like to test.

 Some payment methods require receiving a real-time webhook notification to complete a charge.
-This demo is bundled with [ngrok](https://ngrok.com/), which allows us to securely receive webhooks and serve the app locally via HTTPS, which is also required to complete transactions in the browser with Elements or the Payment Request API.
+We're using the [Stripe CLI](https://github.com/stripe/stripe-cli#listen) to forward webhook events to our local development server.
+Additionally this demo is bundled with [ngrok](https://ngrok.com/), to serve the app locally via HTTPS, which is required for the Payment Request API.

-## Getting Started
+### Running the Node Server

 Copy the environment variables file from the root of the repository: